Virgos Are Obsessive Nitpickers Easily Overwhelmed by Imperfection

 Illustration by Asli Yazan

-Astro Roast is a weekly column in which astrologer Danny Larkin drags each sign, but affectionately!!
+Astro Roast is a column in which astrologer Danny Larkin drags each sign, but affectionately!!

 Virgo is the most fastidious sign in the zodiac.
 You can always count on them to read the fine print and to hone in on the small details.
 But sometimes, Virgos miss the forest for the trees and perseverate over minor details that don’t matter, obsessively fixating on the color of a napkin at a wedding or losing hours of sleep over one unanswered work email.